vnvo/deltaforge/docs/src/sources/turso.md

 1. Queries the `turso_cdc` system table for changes
 2. Uses `bin_record_json_object()` to extract row data as JSON
 3. Tracks position via change ID in checkpoints

-You can find a more detailed description about this mode at [Turso Blog](https://turso.tech/blog/introducing-change-data-capture-in-turso-sqlite-rewrite).

 ### Triggers Mode